Apply Now

 • Plant based soaps and lotions.

-• Growing your own medicinals and edibles in a permaculture environment.
+• Home Growing: Growing your own medicinal and edible plants in a permaculture environment.
 Wildlife attracting plant communities

-• Utilitarian uses of native and naturalized plants: fibers, dyes, baskets, cordage and primitive tools
+• Practical Uses of Plants: Utilitarian uses of native and naturalized plants: fibers, dyes, baskets, cordage and primitive tools

 • Human physiology and herbalist terminologies.

-• Fermentation using wild ingredients and perennial vegetables.
+• Fermentation: We will demonstrate fermentation using wild ingredients and perennial vegetables.
 We’ll show you how to make traditional recipes from around the world using local ingredients.

 • Medicinal syrups, hydrosols, and infused vinegars.

-Apply by clicking the button below and we will contact you within 48 hours via phone or email.
+To Apply, click the button below and we will contact you within two days via phone or email.
 If you have any questions, feel free to contact us directly at info@ravensroots.com.
-Hope to see you in March 2026!
+Hope to see you in March of 2026!

 Apply

-Here are some pictures from Ethnobotany Immersion Courses:
+Here are some pictures from previous Ethnobotany Immersion Courses: